mkotsovoulou/ods6001a/labs/lab2_1/README.md

 ### Check Your Code

-Execute the below to evaluate the correctness of your code using `check50`, but be sure to test it yourself using
+Execute the below to evaluate the correctness of your code using `check50`, but be sure to test it yourself using:

 - [x] a number out of the valid range